Sargjones/csi-global/README.md

 **Settings → Pages → Source: Deploy from branch → main → / (root)**

-Your dashboard will be live at `https://yourusername.github.io/csi-global/`

 ### 5. Point your domain

-Add a CNAME file to the repo with `global.criticalto.ca`, then add a CNAME record in your DNS pointing to `yourusername.github.io`.
+Add a CNAME file to the repo with `global.criticalto.ca`, then add a CNAME record in your DNS pointing to `sargjones.github.io`.

 ---